 President’s Emerging Scholars (PES) is a comprehensive collection of programs and services that support high-achieving, historically underserved students in their pursuit of a bachelor's degree at the University of Minnesota Twin Cities.

 Students are selected for the program based on holistic review conducted by the Office of Admissions.
 Participants have strong academic and leadership experiences, as well as connect in meaningful ways with their schools and neighborhoods.
 They also show resilience through their overcoming of personal and systemic barriers.
 Overall, PES students demonstrate distinctive qualities which make them assets to the University community.

-PES students are also diverse: Many are the first in their family to attend college, indigenous students, older students, rural students, student parents, students for whom English is not their first language, and students with disabilities.
+PES students are also diverse: Many are the first in their families to attend college, students from poor and working-class backgrounds, older students, rural students, student parents, students for whom English is not their first language, and students with disabilities.

 Mission, Vision, and Values